pokeclicker/pokeclicker-wiki/data/Regions/overview_description.md

 Maximum Vitamins per Pokémon: 40**

 #### [[Regions/Hisui]] (In Development)
 Hisui is the ninth region and currently has 26 new Pokémon to catch, breed and hatch.
-Hisui gyms and dungeons are quite tough and its postgame is tougher, but they offer great rewards as well.
+Hisui is under development and is not currently available.

 **Non-native Pokémon retain 90% damage
 Breeding Queue in the hatchery: 160
 Maximum Vitamins per Pokémon: 45**

 #### [[Regions/Paldea]] (In Development)
 Paldea is the tenth region and currently has 106 new Pokémon to catch, breed and hatch.
-Paldea gyms and dungeons are quite tough and its postgame is tougher, but they offer great rewards as well.
+Paldea is under development and is not currently available.

 **Non-native Pokémon retain 100% damage
 Breeding Queue in the hatchery: 192